Cost Of U.S. Opioid Epidemic Since 2001 Is $1 Trillion And Climbing

 Health care expenses linked to the crisis — more than $215 billion since 2001 — have been significant, too, the report suggests.
 Those expenses stem largely from emergency room visits, ambulance costs and the use of naloxone, a drug used to stop and reverse the effects of an opioid overdose.

-The Altarum researchers say the growth in costs of the opioid epidemic doubled between 2011 and 2106, and is projected to keep rising steeply unless there's a comprehensive and sustained national response.
+The Altarum researchers say the growth in costs between 2011 and 2016 was double the rate of the previous five years, and is projected to keep rising steeply unless there is a comprehensive and sustained national response.

 Congress is considering spending $6 billion over the next two years to address the national crisis.
-In his budget, President Trump is proposing $13 billion in new spending on opioids, but that's partially offset by cuts in other healthcare programs like Medicaid.
+In his budget, President Trump is proposing $13 billion in new spending on opioids, but that is partially offset by cuts in other health care programs like Medicaid.